AATechCulture/TeamTAI/README.md

 # TeamTAI - BE Smart Hack 2023

-## Description 🚨
-This is a repository template containing all the information that needs to accompany your project.

-Feel free to use any languages or frameworks, but the following information must be filled out before hacking ends.
-___________
 # Project Name

 ## Challenge Statement(s) Addressed 🎯
-**...include the challenge statement(s) the project worked to address**

-Examples:
-* How might we decrease the United States chances of alien and monster attacks given what we know from popular alien and monster movies?
-* How might we make it possible for people in cities not to have to own a car by making car-sharing easier so that the environment will be less damaged and people can save money?
 * How might we ....

 ## Project Description 🤯